jonaphael/dojot-verne/verne-webhooks/README.md

 ## **Overview**

 When a message is sent from an IoT device to VerneMQ, some webhooks are triggered, so it can be treated.
-This service receives these messages routed from VerneMQ, so we can treat them.
+This service receives these messages routed from VerneMQ, adding dojot metadata to them.

 Whenever a message is received, we transform it to the following model:
 ```js